uni-halle/quik/README.md

         git clone https://github.com/uni-halle/quick.git

 3. Compile the source files.
-Quik comes with a CMake Script that shold work for various operating systems.
+Quik comes with a CMake Script that should work for various operating systems.
 CMake will automatically detect whether all mandatory and optional libraries are available at your system.

         cd quik
         mkdir build